Skip to main content

 Time to install5 minutes

 The easiest and recommended way to configure your full local development environment is by using Wheel - a CLI starter tool for Ceramic that makes it easy to install necessary dependencies and run a Ceramic node enabled with ComposeDB.
+The installation instructions below are also covered in a video tutorial that you can follow:

 Install the dependencies